dglassbrenner1/my-posts-on-fraud-detection/index.md

 - what types of business objectives can we solve?

 I want to get enough into the mathematical weeds to be able to modify methods to incorporate particular business circumstances.
-And when possible, I’d also like to have a visual understanding (yeah, right), as this helps me confirm my mathematical understanding.
+And I’d like to have some sense of what plots of the models look like (yeah, right), as this helps me confirm my mathematical understanding.

 ## Primary data source